 Holding on to unnecessary guilt, shame, and ongoing remorse is not God’s will for your life.

 Guilt serves an important purpose because it brings us to repentance.
-But after you have repented and been forgiven, continuing to hold on to guilt does no good and in fact can push you further away from God and the work He wants to do in your life.
+But after you have repented and been forgiven, continuing to hold on to guilt does no good.
+In fact, this creates shame which can push you further away from God and the work He wants to do in your life.

 A Forgiveness Prayer